fenymufyd/fenymufyd/README.md

 ### Wohallaw wohallaw everywon!!! 👋

 here are some quick facks about me 🥴:
-- I like translating FOSS projects into another language, mainly into Bahasa Indonesia and Banjar
+- I Enjoy translating FOSS projects into another language, mainly into Bahasa Indonesia and Banjar
 - Am write amateurly in Wikipedia, and maps stuff at Openstreetmap
-- Still learning python specifically about AI/Machine learning
+- Still learning python (specifically into AI/Machine learning)
-- Also learning modern javascript
+- Also learning modern fullstack javascript
 - Am wishing to have a real job soon 🥴

 <!--